joergen7/erlang-red/README.md

-Erlang-RED - A Node-RED backend coded in Erlang
+Erlang-Red - A Node-RED backend coded in Erlang
 =====

-An experiment to replace Node-REDs existing NodeJS backend with an Erlang equivalent that is 100% compatible[1] to existing flow code.
+An experiment to replace Node-REDs existing NodeJS backend with an Erlang equivalent that is 100% compatible to existing flow code.

 The goal is bring the advantages of low-code visual [flow-based programming](https://jpaulm.github.io/fbp/index.html) to a programming language that is designed for message passing and concurrency from the ground up, hence Erlang.
 More details described in the corresponding [blog post](https://blog.openmindmap.org/erlang-red).

-[1] = 100% won't be possible since function nodes that are coded in Javascript aren't supported (or aren't intended to be supported - unless someone has a workaround)
+Erlang-Red can be best thought of as a programming [Breadboard](https://en.wikipedia.org/wiki/Breadboard).

 Why?
 ---